linhtranvu/Quick-IoTs/README.md

 ## Deploy and Build
 - Deploy for Web: Upload all file except `"modules"` folder
-- Build for desktop app: Run electron-forge make.
+- Build for desktop app: Run `electron-forge make`.
 A folder name `out` will contain the build version

 ## API server
-- This tool get JSON data of devices, fields... from a `PHP MYSQL for API server`.
+- This tool get JSON data of devices, fields... from a `PHP MYSQL API server`.

 ## Develop guide
 - Code is HTML5 and JS so could run as web app